Why David Lee Roth Stumbled on ‘A Little Ain’t Enough’

 Still, Roth's solo ambitions remained simmering on the back burner.
 Speaking with Rolling Stone in 2013, he teased the eventual release of an album called Somewhere Over the Rainbow Bar & Grill, which he described as a "jukebox musical," and admitted that while he enjoyed getting on stage and performing the old hits with Van Halen, "in terms of taking the music past where we found it, I'm not sure where that's going to go."

-That question lingered in late 2015, when word got out that Roth’s original solo band was planning a one-off club show during which they’d run through some of the old material, only to see the performance canceled by the fire marshal for overcrowding before they could even take the stage.
-Facing evident demand for a second act, Sheehan suggested that Roth and the band were open to the possibility of a larger-scale show, or even a tour.
-“Hoping to do it is not the same as planning to do it,” he admitted.
-“We really hope it happens, and Dave was into it.
+That question lingered in late 2015, when word got out that Roth's original solo band was planning a one-off club show during which they'd run through some of the old material, only to see the performance canceled by the fire marshal for overcrowding before they could even take the stage.
+Facing evident demand for a second act, Sheehan said Roth and the band were open to the possibility of a larger-scale show, or even a tour.
+"Hoping to do it is not the same as planning to do it," Sheehan admitted.
+"We really hope it happens, and Dave was into it.
 He was great.
 We had a great time.
-It was just like the old days.”
+It was just like the old days."

-Becker, meanwhile, has survived well beyond his initial diagnosis, continuing to communicate with fans and release music with a system, designed by his father, that allows him to compose words and music through eye movement.
-In a 2015 interview, he even suggested that on his next album, he could include material originally recorded during the sessions for A Little Ain’t Enough.
+Becker, meanwhile, survived well beyond his initial diagnosis, continuing to communicate with fans and release music with a system, designed by his father, that allows him to compose words and music through eye movement.
+In a 2015 interview, he even suggested that on his next album, he could include material originally recorded during the sessions for A Little Ain't Enough.